FirstEnergy to pay $230 million penalty in bribery probe

 "Moving forward, we are intently focused on fostering a strong culture of compliance and ethics, starting at the top, and ensuring we have robust processes in place to prevent the type of misconduct that occurred in the past," he said.

-Thursday's court filing said FirstEnergy paid millions to "Public Official A," not named by clearly Mr. Householder, through the Generation Now, in return for the nuclear legislation.
+Thursday's court filing said FirstEnergy paid millions to "Public Official A," not named but clearly Mr. Householder, through Generation Now, in return for the nuclear legislation.

 "Use of (non-profit) entities was central to the scheme because it allowed certain FirstEnergy Corp. executives and co-conspirators to conceal from the public the nature, source, and control of payments to and for the benefit of (Mr. Householder)," the filing reads.